oookevin53/Clever_Capsaicin/README.md

 ## Data Collection:

-The data used in the this project was scraped from
+The images and metadata used in the this project was scraped from [Heat Hot Sauce Shop](https://heathotsauce.com/) and [Amazon](https://www.amazon.com/) (sorry if you're reading this).

 ### Challenges: